jbpixel52/CAT-CETYS/README.md

 ## READ ME🤖
 ## Dev requirements
-First, make sure your working directory is cat
+First, make sure your working directory is cat, so run the following command `cd cat`
-`cd cat`
 Then, do `npm i` to install all dependencies in the project.
 🐈 All set for development.
 ## Getting Started running the app

 First, run the development server: